Eustachian Tube Dysfunction

 A small medical balloon is gently inserted through your nose into the blocked Eustachian tube.
 Once in place, the balloon is carefully inflated, which opens up the tube and allows normal fluid and airflow.

 If you experience chronic ear pain or any ETD symptoms, schedule a consultation with Columbia Breathe Free.
-We’re here to help you get the lasting relief you need.
+We’re here to help you explore treatment options designed to improve your symptoms and support longer-term relief.

 Schedule an appointment